Multiday Macaw Clay Licks 4 Days

 Mas vendido, PE Read tour

-3-Day Visit Tambopata Macaw Clay Lick : Nature, Adventure, and Wildlife Experience a once-in-a-lifetime sunrise at the Visit Tambopata Macaw Clay lick, one of the region’s most breathtaking natural spectacles.
-Here, colorful macaws, parrots, and parakeets gather on the clay cliffs, creating a stunning visual and auditory symphony that will leave you in awe. […]
+3-Day Visit Tambopata Tour Clay Lick : Nature, Adventure, and Wildlife Tour Clay Lick Experience a once-in-a-lifetime sunrise at the Visit Tambopata Tour Clay Lick , one of the region’s most breathtaking natural spectacles.
+Here, colorful macaws, parrots, and parakeets gather on the clay cliffs, creating a stunning visual and auditory symphony that will leave you […]

 00 DIAS - 00 NOCHES